modelon-community/impact-client-python/docs/source/index.rst

 Python companion library for Modelon Impact that wraps its REST API framework and helps with:

 1. Authenticate users against Modelon Impact
-2. Compiling models on server and downloading them as FMUs
+2. Compiling models on the server and downloading them as FMUs
 3. Creating and automating custom work-flows
-4. Defining  and executing simulations on Impact server
+4. Defining and executing simulations on the Impact server
 5. Fetching results and post-processing them using custom python scripts

 .. image:: images/client-server.svg